whaeuser/grafterm/Readme.md

 ### Debugging

 When grafterm doesn't show anything may be that has errors getting metrics or similar.
 There is available a `--debug` flag that will write a log on `grafterm.log` (this path can be override with `--log-path` flag)

+**Note:** The application now includes enhanced error handling and timeout management.
+Network issues or slow responses won't crash the application - it will gracefully degrade and log timeout errors for debugging.

 Read the log